Ravens lose leading tackler Zach Orr to surprising retirement after just three seasons

 A few weeks later, Orr retired after just three NFL seasons.
 According to NFL Network’s Ian Rapoport, Orr retired because of a “serious injury.”
 The Ravens couldn’t talk him out of it, Rapoport said.

 Jeff Zrebiec of the Baltimore Sun said Orr is retiring due to a congenital neck condition.
 He didn’t sound concerned about it when the season ended, but further tests showed the condition.
-Orr was on the verge of getting restricted free-agent tender this offseason worth more than $2.5 million, Zrebiec said.
+Orr was on the verge of getting a restricted free-agent tender this offseason worth more than $2.5 million, Zrebiec said.

 It’s a huge loss for the Ravens.
 Orr led the team with 132 tackles, 40 more than anyone else on the defense.
 Orr was a backup his first two seasons, but flourished as a first-time starter in 2016.
 He was an up-and-coming star for the Ravens, and now he’s retired at age 24.